-When doing volume of revolution problems, how do you decide which way to cut the shape, AND which method (disk / washer / shell) to use to set up the integral?
-[1] How do you decide which direction to cut the region into strips?
-NOTE: a boundary is an edge of the base region defined by a single equation Overriding criteria (these criteria require you to cut in a specific direction) If there is a boundary which you cannot solve as x = g(y) or y = k, you MUST cut vertically (dx) If there is a boundary which you cannot solve as y = f(x) or x = c, you MUST cut horizontally (dy) Preferred criteria (if the overriding criteria do not require you to cut in a specific direction): If possible, cut so that you never cross the perimeter more than twice with any cut to avoid getting washers within washers, or shells within shells If possible, cut so that you never cross a single boundary more than once with any cut to avoid having to convert a function in one variable into 2 functions in the other variable If possible, cut so that you never cross different boundaries with different cuts to avoid having to write multiple integrals If possible, cut so that the integrand is simpler to avoid having to find the anti-derivatives of complex functions [2] How do you find the method of integration after you've decided which direction to cut?
-If the cut is parallel to the axis of revolution use the shell method If the cut is perpendicular to the axis of revolution if the axis of revolution is a boundary of the region use the disk method if the axis of revolution is not a boundary of the region use the washer method

-Examples of how you decide which direction to cut Region bounded by $y = xe^x$, x = 0 and y = e revolved around any axis Since we can't solve the boundary $y = xe^x$ as x = g(y), we can't write a dy integral.
+When doing volume of revolution problems, how do you decide which way to cut the shape, AND which method (disk / washer / shell) to use to set up the integral ?
+[1] How do you decide which direction to cut the region into strips ?

+NOTE: a boundary is an edge of the base region defined by a single formula Overriding criteria (these criteria require you to cut in a specific direction) If there is a boundary which you cannot solve as x = g(y) or y = k, you MUST cut vertically (dx) If there is a boundary which you cannot solve as y = f(x) or x = c, you MUST cut horizontally (dy) Preferred criteria (if the overriding criteria do not require you to cut in a specific direction): If possible, cut so that you never cross the perimeter more than twice with any cut to avoid getting washers within washers, or shells within shells If possible, cut so that you never cross a single boundary more than once with any cut to avoid having to convert a function in one variable into 2 functions in the other variable If possible, cut so that you never cross different boundaries with different cuts to avoid having to write multiple integrals If possible, cut so that the integrand is simpler to avoid having to find the anti-derivatives of complex functions NOTE: the decision on which direction to cut depends on the region being revolved, NOT the axis of revolution [2] How do you find the method of integration after you've decided which direction to cut ?
+If the cut is parallel to the axis of revolution use the shell method If the cut is perpendicular to the axis of revolution if the axis of revolution is a boundary of the region use the disk method if the axis of revolution is not a boundary of the region use the washer method Examples of how you decide which direction to cut Region bounded by $y = xe^x$, x = 0 and y = e revolved around any axis Since we can't solve the boundary $y = xe^x$ as x = g(y), we can't write a dy integral.
 So, we MUST cut vertically to create a dx integral.